MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

 ## Insights Page

-The **Insights** page provides detailed metrics, visuals, and lists on all tickets escalated to engineering.
-This could be through support or through the ‘escalate to engineering’ option.
+The **Insights** page provides detailed metrics, visuals, and lists on both your current engineering tickets and those that have been resolved within the last six months.
+This could be through support or through the "escalate to engineering" option.
 The layout of this page might differ from the screenshot.
 This page contains:

 1. **Total escalation metrics** – Cumulative total of tickets escalated to product groups in the last six months.
 2. **Escalate to Engineering** - Cumulative total of tickets using the Escalate to Engineering feature in the last six months.
-3. **Escalations by product** – Engineering escalations to the product group by service product.
+3. **Escalations by product** – Active engineering tickets to the product group by service product.
 4. **Escalation trend per week by status** – Monthly view of open or closed tickets escalated to the product group.
-5. **Support vs. Escalate to Engineering** – Visual showcasing tickets escalated to engineering either via support or the Escalate to Engineering feature.
-The number in the center represents the current total escalations active.
+5. **Support vs. Escalate to Engineering** – Visual showcasing active tickets escalated to engineering either via support or the Escalate to Engineering feature.
+The number in the center represents the current total active tickets.
 6. **Distribution of escalation severity** – Visual of tickets escalated to the product groups by severity.
 7. **Service Requests Escalated to engineering** – List view with filters of tickets that have been escalated to product groups: